skiptools/skip-sql/README.md

 ## SQLite Versions

-Since SkipSQL just uses the version of SQLite that is shipped with the platform, care should be taken when using recent SQLite features, such as the [`json`](https://sqlite.org/json1.html) function, which is new in SQLite 3.38, in which case it would raise an error on Android versions below 14.0 (API 34) and iOS versions below 16.0.
+Because SkipSQL uses the version of SQLite that is shipped with the platform, care should be taken when using recent SQLite features, such as the [`json`](https://sqlite.org/json1.html) function, which is new in SQLite 3.38.
+This would raise an error on Android versions below 14.0 (API 34) and iOS versions below 16.0.

 Be aware that some very useful SQL features may only have been added to more recent versions of SQLite, such as strict tables (added in 3.37).
 This may impact the Android API version you can deply back to, so be sure to test your code on the oldest available Android emulator and iOS simulator for your project.